willtryagain/Label-Propagation/README.md

 ## Quick start

-Download train.csv can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer).
+Download train.csv from [here](https://www.kaggle.com/c/digit-recognizer).
 Place it in the directory containing the experiment.ipynb.